 Two albums credited to Canada (Rush), 1 to Ireland (Enya).

 My favorite song?
 You gotta be kidding!
 So many, each unique, each wonderful in its own way.
 But in a moment of boredom my roomate in college just had to know my favorite song, and after some thought I came up with "Bridge Over Troubled Water".
 It could be written for a lover, a spouse, a child, a parent, a friend - it doesn't matter - it's an expression of pure agape love.
 Rather like Carole King's "You've Got a Friend".
-For romantic love, there's: Barry Manilow "Could it be Magic", John Denver "Annie's Song", Chicago "Color My World", Carpenters "One Love", Lonestar "Amazed", Anne Murray "You Needed Me", and many more.
+For romantic love there's: Barry Manilow "Could it be Magic", John Denver "Annie's Song", Chicago "Color My World", Carpenters "One Love", Lonestar "Amazed", Anne Murray "You Needed Me", and many more.
+And then there are songs of joy, and peace, and even crushing sadness, those have their place too.
 But still, 35 years after the question was first posed to me in college, I keep coming back to "Bridge Over Troubled Water".